-Regular office hours are Wednesdays (afternoon and evening) and Thursdays (afternoon, and evening) and Fridays (morning and afternoon).
-Individual sessions are usually 45-60 minutes in length, once a week.
+Regular office hours are Thursdays (morning to evening) and Fridays (morning and afternoon).
+Individual sessions are usually 45-55 minutes in length, once a week.
 Some sessions may be longer and/or more or less frequent and duration of therapy varies with each client and situation.

 To inquiries an/or to schedule an initial appointment, call 703-939-1625 or e-mail firstname.lastname@example.org.

-Clients are asked to call as soon as they know that they will be missing an appointment.
-A full 45 minute session will be charged to the client for missed appointments without a 24 hour notice.
+A full session will be charged to the client for missed appointments without a 24 hour notice.
 A missed or cancelled appointment without a 24 hour notice is the responsibility of the client and is not covered by insurance.

 Payment for counseling services is due at each session.
-Check and cash are accepted.
+Venmo, Zelle, check and cash are accepted.

 Individual Session (45 minutes) $120